Bethel-nz/rimehq-frontend-dashboard-assessment/README.md

 - **Data Management**: Currently uses static mock data; would benefit from integration with a proper data fetching solution (React Query/SWR)
 - **Accessibility**: Could be enhanced with better ARIA labels, keyboard navigation, and screen reader support
 - **Performance**: Image optimization and lazy loading could be implemented for better performance
-- **Testing**: Component and integration tests need to be added
 - **State Management**: Complex state interactions would benefit from a proper state management solution (Zustand/Redux)
-- **Chart Responsiveness**: The statistics chart could be more responsive on very small screens
-- **Animation Performance**: Some animations could be optimized with `will-change` CSS property for better performance
-- **Theme System**: A proper theme system could be implemented for dark/light mode support

 ## Setup Instructions